For the member of the Exiles named Sunfire see Mariko Yashida, Shiro's cousin.

 He appears in the episode Sunfire, in this episode, he and Firestar fell in love amidst their adventures with Firestar's friends Spider-Man and Iceman.
 His uncle Jin Ju plotted to use Sunfire and Firestar in his plan to hatch his fire monster.
 Sunfire and the Spider-Friends stopped the fire monster and Sunfire returned to Japan to have his uncle recover in a hospital.
 He was voiced by Jerry Dexter

-Sunfire was one of the mutants handicapped by a device that stops mutants from using their powers.
+In the episode "Slave Island," Sunfire was one of the mutants being held captive on Genosha.
+Like the other prisoners, he is handicapped by a device that stops mutants from using their powers.
 While they are handicapped, Sentinels and other rulers have been enslaving them.
 When they were freed, they had their turn to fight back against them.
-In a later episode, he also became a follower to Magneto.
+Sunfire returns in "Phoenix Saga Part 5: Child of Light," where he is shown as one of the many heroes rescuing people around the world from the catastrophes unleashed by the M'Kraan Crystal.
+In "Graduation Day," the series finale, he is shown as one of Magneto's followers.
 He was voiced by Dennis Akayama.

 Sunfire appears in the show, voiced by Tomokazu Sugita.